-- In a large bowl, beat together the cream cheese, granulated sugar, salt and vanilla extract until fully combined and creamy.
+- In a large bowl or the bowl of a stand mixer, beat together the cream cheese, granulated sugar, salt and vanilla extract until fully combined and creamy.
 Beat in the egg yolks one at a time.

-- In a small bowl using a hand mixer, beat the two egg whites on high speed until soft peaks form.
-Add a dash of sugar and continue beating for another 30 seconds - 1 minute.
+- In a small bowl using a whisk or hand mixer, beat the egg whites until frothy and doubled in size.

 - Gently fold the eggs whites into the cream cheese, mixing to a smooth yet thin consistency, then divide among the 12 muffin liners until the cups are almost full.
-You may have a little bit of leftover mixture, which you can use to make a bakers dozen or discard.
+You may have a little bit of leftover mixture, which you can use with the extra graham cracker crumbs to make a bakers dozen or discard.

 - Bake for 20 minutes.
-Let rest at room temperature for about 10 minutes until the filling returns to its normal shape.
+Let rest at room temperature for 20 minutes until the filling returns to its normal shape.
 Don’t worry about cracks in the surface, as you’ll be covering them with chocolate.

 - Chill for a minimum of 2 hours before topping.

 - Using a double boiler, gently melt your chocolate, stirring occasionally to combine.
-(Alternatively, microwave in a safe bowl for 30 second intervals, stirring each time)
+(Alternatively, microwave in 30 second intervals, stirring each time)

 - At this point, you can keep the cheesecakes in their liners or choose to remove them to get results like the picture above.

-Make sure all of your bowls and utensils are room temperature, NOT chilled.
+Make sure all of your ingredients, bowls and utensils are room temperature.